ros2/ros2_documentation/source/Tutorials/Launch-files-migration-guide.rst

 * `In ROS 1 <http://wiki.ros.org/roslaunch/XML/arg>`__
 * ``arg`` is used for declaring a launch argument, or for passing an argument when using ``include`` tag
-* There are some differences with ROS 1:
+* Differences from ROS 1:
    * ``value`` attribute is not allowed
      Use ``let`` tag for this
    * ``doc`` is now ``description``